-These job titles suggest you can find employment in a vast number of private, public or non-profit organisations in any sector.
+You can find employment in a vast number of private, public or non-profit organisations in any sector.
 All companies, including service-oriented and non-profit organisations, operate supply chains and have value-adding processes which need continuous improvement.
-The job market in logistics is therefore relatively insensitive to the state of the economy.
-In recessions, processes have to be redesigned to improve efficiency and competitiveness.
-In economic booms, processes have to be adapted to create new opportunities and beat the competition.
+The job market in logistics is relatively insensitive to the state of the economy.
+In recessions, processes must be redesigned to improve efficiency and competitiveness.
+In economic booms, processes must be adapted to create new opportunities and beat the competition.

 Non-EEA nationals who have earned a diploma from a higher education institute in the Netherlands can apply for a special residence permit called the orientation year after completing their studies.
 The 'Orientation Year for Graduates Seeking Employment' is a residence permit aimed at retaining foreign talent for the Dutch labour market.
 During this orientation year you are free to work without a work permit.
 Participants who find a job during this period can change their orientation year into a residence permit for Highly Skilled Migrants under more favourable terms.

 For the most up-to-date information please visit the following website.

 What's next after your studies?
 The RSM Career Centre is your guide for an impactful career.
 Its expertise in the labour market, personal branding and connections with employers will prepare you for your business career.
 Get ready for some exciting job fairs, workshops, speed interviews and coaching.
 You may land your first internship or job before you even graduate!